jararias/caelus/README.md

 sky_type = caelus.classify(data)
 ````

+where `data` is a Pandas DataFrame with the following 1-min time-series variables:

+- `longitude`: the site's longitude, in degrees
+- `sza`: the solar zenith angle, in degrees
+- `eth`: the extraterrestrial solar irradiance, in W/m$`^2`$
+- `ghi`: the global horizontal irradiance, in W/m$`^2`$
+- `ghics`: the clear-sky global horizontal irradiacne, in W/m$`^2`$
+- `ghicda`: the clean-and-dry-sky global horizontal irradiance, in W/m$`^2`$

+The dataframe's index must be a Pandas DateTimeIndex in coordinated universal time (UTC).

+> [!WARNING]
+> It is important to keep data gaps to a minimum as the sky-type classification algorithm relies heavily on variability indicators that are computed as a centered moving window.
+Data gaps prevent a proper evaluation of such indicators and the classification performance can be affected.

+> [!NOTE]
+> While a direct approach to evaluate `ghicda` is devised, it has to be provided externally.
+This can be done using a clear-sky model with null aerosols and water vapor.
+It can be the same clear-sky model used to evaluate `ghics` (i.e., [SPARTA](https://github.com/jararias/pysparta)).

+> [!NOTE]
+> Logging in `caelus` is managed with [loguru](https://loguru.readthedocs.io/en/stable/).
+If you want to show logging messages, just do:
+>
+> ```python
+> from loguru import logger
+> logger.enable('caelus')
+> ```

-where `data` is a Pandas DataFrame with the following 1-min time-series variables: `longitude` (site's longitude, in degrees), solar zenith angle (`sza`, in degrees), extraterrestrial solar irradiance (`eth`, in W/m2), GHI (`ghi`, in W/m2), DIF (`dif`, in W/m2), clear-sky GHI (`ghics`, in W/m2) and GHI in a clean and dry atmosphere (`ghicda`, in W/m2).
-The output is a Pandas Series with the corresponding 1-min time-series of sky types.
-In particular, `caelus` identifies up to 6 different sky classes, with labels from 2 thru 7, being 1 reserved for _UNKNOWN_ situations (e.g., `sza > 85deg`).
+The output is an integer Pandas Series with the same index as the input.
+In particular, `caelus` identifies the different sky classes with labels from 2 thru 7 (1 is reserved for _UNKNOWN_ situations; e.g., `sza > 85deg`).
 The correspondence between the integer labels and the actual sky conditions are mapped in the SkyType enumerate type, as you could see by running the following code snippet:

 ```python
 for n in range(1, 8):